mukhtar-github/react-advanced/README.md

 This example is going to show us why we the cleanup function is sometimes used instead of using the empty array of the dependency list.

+Set the state value to be oppositeb the initial value.

 ### useEffect and Conditional Rendering Corresponding Projects

 2 Tours